ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Target Environment in this example is the (U)EFI / BIOS / Firmware [FIXME] After the boot sequence started, the Target Environment conducts the most important and defining feature of layered attestation:
-The successfully measured [comment: this is why Henk prefers 'measured' above 'collected' because it can be used in English text better] environment that is the (U)EFI / BIOS / Firmware now becomes the Attesting Environment.
+The successfully measured environment that is the (U)EFI / BIOS / Firmware now becomes the Attesting Environment.
 Analogously, the Attesting Environment hands off its duty to one of its Target Environments.
 This procedure in Layered Attestation is called Staging.

 Now, the duties have been transferred and Layered Attestation takes place.
 The initial Attesting Environment relinquishes its duties to the Target Environment.